leehoawki/Screwit-iz/README.md

 # Screwit-INITIALIZR
-Web scaffolding based on Flask help you to bootstrap your screwit application on **THE PLATFORM** now .
+Web scaffolding based on Flask help you to bootstrap your screwit application on **THE PLATFORM** .

 ## Build And Run